EPSRC: working in partnership to deliver multidisciplinary research

 Our initiatives and impact

-Together we are committing up to £37.5 million towards our Multidisciplinary Project Awards, and have supported leading research into cancer imaging at locations all over the UK.
-This work is advancing our understanding of cancer – from how cancer cells migrate throughout the body to new ways of improving the effectiveness of chemotherapy – and is helping to drive forward progress so that we can benefit more patients sooner.
+Together we committed up to £25 million towards our Multidisciplinary Project Awards and have supported leading research into cancer imaging at locations all over the UK.
+This work has advanced our understanding of cancer – from how cancer cells migrate throughout the body to new ways of improving the effectiveness of chemotherapy – and has helped to drive forward progress so that we can benefit more patients sooner.

-We're working with both the EPSRC and the Science & Technology Facilities Council (STFC) to drive innovation in technology for the early detection of cancer.
+We've worked with the EPSRC, the Medical Research Council (MRC), the Science & Technology Facilities Council (STFC), and Pancreatic Cancer UK to drive innovation in technology for the early detection of cancer.
 Our sandpit workshops catalyse new collaborations and research ideas, with the best projects receiving a seed funding grant.

 CRUK contact details